Min-max minimal surfaces, horizons and electrostatic systems: Min-Max Characterization of unstable horizons

-By Theorem \ref{topology} $\Omega$ is simply-connected, so the same holds for $\Omega_i^{\varepsilon}$.
+By Theorem \ref{topology}, $\Omega$ is simply-connected, so the same holds for $\Omega_i^{\varepsilon}$.
 Then, the surface $S$ is orientable and separates $\Omega_i^{\varepsilon}$.
-If $\Gamma = \partial\Omega_i\setminus\si$ is non-empty, reasoning as in Step 2 of Theorem \ref{topology}, we conclude that $S$ is connected and is homologous to $\Gamma$, and hence $S$ is homologous to $\si$.
-In the case $\Gamma$ is empty, $\Omega$ is a closed manifold which contains no embedded closed minimal surface whose two-sided cover is stable (by Step 1).
-Then any two closed minimal surfaces on $\Omega$ have to intersect (see \cite{MPR}, Theorem $9.1$).
+If $\Gamma = \partial\Omega_i\setminus\si$ is non-empty, reasoning as in Step 2 of Theorem \ref{topology}, we conclude that $S$ is connected and homologous to $\Gamma$, and hence $S$ is homologous to $\si$.
+Now, suppose $\Gamma$ is empty.
+We know that $\mathrm{int}\,\Omega$ contains no embedded closed minimal surface whose orientable 2-cover is stable (by Step 1), then any two closed minimal surfaces in $\mathrm{int}\,\Omega$ have to intersect (see \cite{MPR}, Theorem $9.1$).
 Thus the min-max Theorem \ref{smoothminmax} implies that the sphere $S$ is connected.
-Moreover, as $\Omega_i$ is diffeomorphic to a $3$-ball (see Step 5 of Theorem \ref{topology}), hence that $S$ is homologous to $\si$.
+Moreover, $\Omega_i$ is a compact manifold with connected boundary, so by Theorem \ref{topology} it is diffeomorphic to a $3$-ball.
+Hence $S$ is homologous to $\si$.